Message from the Program Chair

 We are also pleased to welcome distinguished scientist Chris Welch to receive the EAS Award for Outstanding Achievements in Separation Sciences for his superior separation approaches in expedited and multi-dimensional technologies fulfilling the needs and challenges of high-throughput analysis in the modern pharmaceutical era.
 The Outstanding Achievements Award recipient Professor Bernhard Blümich RWTH Aachen University tops a very strong solid state NMR session accompanied by a series of sessions focused on solid state analysis using a wide range of analytical techniques, includling X-ray, Raman or FT-IR, Maldi with atomic force or scanning electron microscopy.
 Prof. Barry Lavine, Oklahoma State University, is accepting the EAS Outstanding Achievements in Chemometrics.
 Prof. Scott McLuckey, Purdue University, is being awarded for his collisional activation in analytical mass spectroscopy contributions to the MS Community at large.
 In addition to honoring the renowned scientists in their fields, EAS 2017 will present Prof. Dwight Stoll, Gustavus Adolphus College, the Young Investigator Award recognizing his excellent research on recent advances in 2D-LC.

 The 2017 program has great sessions on cultural heritage conservation, microscopy, environmental science and lab forensics, just to name a few topics.
 Please join us, connect cross-functionally and identify new collaboration opportunities.

 Help “Build our Analytical Future” by contributing an abstract for an oral or poster session.
-The abstract submission window for contributed poster presentations it is March 1 to September 1, 2017; the oral submission site is now closed.
+The abstract submission window for contributed poster presentations ends September 1, 2017; the oral submission site is now closed.
 On behalf of the EAS Program Committee, I am confident that 2017 EAS will be outstanding with an exceptional technical program this coming November.

 2017 EAS Program Chair